 Weak For hospitalised patients whose IV therapy is expected to last longer than 6 days, a PICC is suggested for use as venous access.
 Weak For outpatients who require venous access over several days, a peripherally inserted central catheter is suggested, unless parenteral nutrition is required, for which a CVC has a better risk profile.
 Weak The use of an intraosseous access is suggested in the event of a vital emergency and the impossibility of inserting a venous catheter.
 Weak For patients with palliative needs in a terminal situation and requiring venous access, peripheral catheterization is suggested.
 Weak For patients with difficult venous access, a central venous catheter is suggested, or a peripherally inserted, ultrasound-guided catheter if available and there is experience using it.
-TT1 1
+The penal does not reach a consensus about the decision between maintaining a catheter or